 I like to think of myself as a poet.
-It is a sort of gentle inner voice, which influences many of the things I do.
+A poetry in my life is a sort of gentle inner voice, which influences many of the things I do.

 My love for photography began when I was twelve years old and I got my hands on an old FED-2 in my father’s dark room.
 Before long, the photographs were at the centre of my artistic explorations.